ellakoa/postcard-poem/content/posts/poppy-lanterns.md

   Poppies shine with hope
   in the morning sun

-  In a golden haze as daylight fades
+  As the sun sinks low
-  Red embers blaze
+  Red embers glow
   Poppy petals cup their face
   Closing in a tender embrace.
   Silence falls as the evening stills